- What is chronic pancreatitis?

-A. University of Chicago Medicine physicians take a comprehensive approach to diagnosing chronic pancreatitis.
+A. At the University of Chicago Medicine, we take a comprehensive, multidisciplinary approach to diagnosing chronic pancreatitis.
 Several factors help physicians determine the proper diagnosis.
-Your medical history provides an important basis for diagnosis.
+Your detailed medical history provides an important basis for diagnosis.

 A variety of tests are available to assess patients for chronic pancreatitis.
 These tests include:

-- Pancreas secretion tests, such as measurement of the pancreatic enzyme elastase in the stool (fecal elastase)
+- Pancreas exocrine function tests, such as measurement of the pancreatic enzyme elastase in the stool (fecal elastase)